tmpduarte/SVG-Loading-Spinner/README.md

 1. Add the spinner folder to your project.

-2. Add the JQuery and Raphael Libraries to your project and link it in your web page.
+2. Add the <a href="http://docs.jquery.com/Downloading_jQuery" target="_blank">JQuery</a> and <a href="https://raw.github.com/DmitryBaranovskiy/raphael/master/raphael-min.js" target="_blank">Raphael</a> Libraries to your project and link it in your web page.

 3. Link the spinner css file in your web page <link href="spinner/spinner.css" rel="stylesheet">